 Preparing for the University of York

-When applying to the University of York, your research goes beyond the institute’s acceptance rate.
+When applying to the University of York, your research goes beyond the university’s acceptance rate.
 It’s also best to consider other important things, such as admission requirements, tuition fees, and scholarships.
 So, let’s find out more about that in detail.

 Admission Requirements